Should I create a written work agreement?

 Yes!
 A written work agreement ensures that you and the person you employ have a shared understanding of the job.
 For you, it’s a great opportunity to be clear about your needs and expectations and, like any workplace agreement, it increases the likelihood that the worker you employ will meet your standards.

-For the worker, a written description of job duties, benefits, and work terms professionalizes the relationship, fosters job stability, and builds trust, giving a worker a full understanding of what you expect from her and what she can expect from you.
+For the worker, a written description of job duties, benefits, and work terms professionalizes the relationship, fosters job stability, and builds trust, giving a worker a full understanding of what you expect from them and what they can expect from you.

 For both of you, sitting down together to shape a written agreement is a great way to get to know each other.
 Later on, your agreement will serve as an important foundation to help you in moments of transition or challenge and can ensure accountability on both sides.